 Although there were laws to mitigate the abuse, slavery in the island was horrible.

-Rivalry between cattle ranchers and farmers had delayed towns
+Rivalry between cattle ranchers and farmers had delayed formation of towns

 Royal Charter 1778 - granted land titles to owners who were using it, paid annual taxes

 1819 - Distribution of untitled land in mountainous area and northeast

 Problem: Flight of Capital: money was used in imports

 Problem: Lack of liquid capital to promote agriculture - no banks -

 Church: Money left by parishioners to the church or to some priests was invested in agriculture & financed haciendas often.

 Church tithes were also used to reinvest in agriculture

 Soldiers also used the credit for their salaries to to invest in agriculture.